Razorphyn/Extended-Comingsoon-Countdown/README.md

 CREDITS
 -

+-	[Bootstrap](http://getbootstrap.com/2.3.2/) for the responsive style
 -	[CKEditor](http://ckeditor.com/) for the textarea customization
--	[prettyPhoto](http://www.no-margin-for-errors.com/projects/prettyphoto-jquery-lightbox-clone/) for the frontend modal box
+-	[DataTables](https://datatables.net/) for the table management
 -	[FitText](http://fittextjs.com/) for the frontend message text dimension
+-	[Magnific Popup](http://dimsemenov.com/plugins/magnific-popup/) for the frontend modal box
--	[DataTables](https://datatables.net/) for the table management
+-	[Noty](http://needim.github.io/noty/) for the alert system
 -	[SwiftMailer](http://swiftmailer.org/)  for the email system
--	[Bootstrap](http://getbootstrap.com/2.3.2/) for the responsive style
--	[Noty](http://needim.github.io/noty/) for the alert system